Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 These 2 towel options are both OEKO-TEX® certified which ensures there are no toxins in the fabric:

-- Target Threshold Quick Dry Towels – These have the loop to make hanging them on a hook super easy.
+- Target Threshold Antimicrobial Quick Dry Towels – These are soft, affordable and have the hanging loop to make hanging them on a hook super easy.

 Bath Wraps & Bathrobes